williaz/TechRefresher/Core_Spring.md

 - PROPAGATION_REQUIRES_NEW: **always uses an independent** physical transaction for each affected transaction scope, never participating in an existing transaction for an outer scope.
 - PROPAGATION_NESTED uses a single physical transaction with multiple **savepoints** that it can roll back to.

-- [x] What happens if one @Transactional annotated method is calling another @Transactional annotated method on the same object instance?
+### What happens if one @Transactional annotated method is calling another @Transactional annotated method on the same object instance?
+- AOP: a self-invocation of a proxied Spring bean effectively bypasses the proxy
 - By default, a participating transaction joins the characteristics of the outer scope, **silently ignoring the local isolation level**, timeout value, or read-only flag (if any).
 Consider switching the validateExistingTransactions flag to true on your transaction manager if you want isolation level declarations to be rejected when participating in an existing transaction with a different isolation level.

-- [x] Where can the @Transactional annotation be used?
+### Where can the @Transactional annotation be used?
 What is a typical usage if you put it at class level?
 - declare transactional semantics metadata
 - class level or method level, better not on interface in case you use class-based proxies (proxy-target-class="true") or the weaving-based aspect (mode="aspectj")
 - only to methods with **public** visibility